 Work exchange is not the time to be scrolling on Instagram.
 Engage with the present moment of your life.
 Use your phone as you need to, but make sure to enjoy your time without it as well.

 We hope this guide is useful to people to begin exploring the option of work exchange!
 We wish you good luck and success on your adventures!
-If you experienced finding a position ith HelpX, I would love to hear about your experience in the comments.
+If you successfully found a position using HelpX or have any questions, please leave a comment below.

 For more options on other organizations similar to HelpX, you can view my article on Work Exchange for Free Accommodation.